OFS/opae-sdk/doc/src/drv_arch/drv_arch.md

 ## Port ##

-A Port represents the interface between the static FPGA fabric (the "blue bitstream") and a partially reconfigurable region containing an Accelerator Function Unit (AFU) (the "green bitstream").
+A Port represents the interface between the static FPGA fabric, which is referred to as the FPGA Interface Manager (FIM) and a partially reconfigurable region containing an Accelerator Function (AF).
 The Port controls the communication from software to the accelerator and exposes features such as reset and debug.

 A PCIe device may have several Ports, and each Port can be exposed through a VF by assigning it using the `FPGA_FME_PORT_ASSIGN` ioctl on the FME device.

-## Accelerator Function Unit (AFU) ##
+## Accelerator Function (AF) ##

-An Accelerator Function Unit is attached to a Port and exposes a 256K MMIO region to be used for accelerator-specific control registers.
+An AF is attached to a Port and exposes a 256K MMIO region to be used for accelerator-specific control registers.

 User-space applications can acquire exclusive access to an AFU attached to a Port by using `open()` on the Port device, and release it using `close()`.